bcomnes/315-lab-microcontroller/README.md

 315-lab-microcontroller
 =======================

 This is a lab write-up I put together for Portland State University's Physics 315 class.
-Its based off a prior student, Marshal Colville', work.
+Its based off a prior student, Marshal Colville's, work.
 It adds more instruction and background.

 Originally written in LaTeX, the main micro-controller was converted to Word, so now it is missing edits from the version used in class.